Pjj0417/swin-CRM/README.md

 </p>

 <p align="center">
-  <b>Overall framework for train driver fatigue representation learning.</b>
+  <b>Overall framework of the proposed train driver fatigue representation learning method.</b>
 </p>

-The framework is mainly based on three learning components:
+The overall framework mainly involves three learning components:

 - **DWMM**
 - **Reconstruction Learning**
 - **Contrastive Self-Supervised Learning**

-These components are designed to improve local feature representation, contextual visual modeling, and discriminative representation learning.
+These components are designed to improve adaptive local feature modeling, contextual representation learning, and discriminative feature representation.

+The implementation example released in this repository focuses on the **Swin-MAE + DWMM** component.

 ---

 ## 🧩 DWMM

-DWMM is introduced into the window-based self-attention mechanism to enhance adaptive local feature modeling.
+The **Deformable Window Modeling Module (DWMM)** is introduced into window-based self-attention to enhance adaptive local feature representation.

-Unlike conventional window attention with fixed sampling locations, DWMM introduces learnable spatial offsets that allow feature sampling positions within each local window to be dynamically adjusted according to the input content.
+Conventional window attention performs feature interaction within fixed spatial windows.
+In contrast, DWMM introduces learnable spatial offsets that allow the sampling positions within each local window to be dynamically adjusted according to the input features.

-The module incorporates:
+The module incorporates several mechanisms, including:

 - Learnable spatial offsets
 - Bilinear feature resampling
 - Deformation gating
 - Local positional enhancement
-- DW-MSA
-- DSW-MSA
+- Deformable Window Multi-Head Self-Attention (DW-MSA)
+- Deformable Shifted Window Multi-Head Self-Attention (DSW-MSA)

-By combining deformable feature sampling with shifted-window attention, DWMM improves the capability of the Swin Transformer to capture flexible local dependencies and fine-grained facial patterns associated with fatigue.
+By combining deformable feature sampling with shifted-window attention, DWMM enables the Swin Transformer to capture more flexible local dependencies and fine-grained facial patterns associated with fatigue.

 ---

 ## 🔬 Reconstruction Learning

-The reconstruction learning branch follows a masked image modeling strategy.
+The reconstruction learning component follows a masked image modeling strategy and encourages the encoder to capture contextual dependencies and local structural information from partially observed facial images.

-During self-supervised pretraining, a large proportion of input image patches are masked, while the remaining visual information is processed by the DWMM-enhanced Swin Transformer encoder.
+During self-supervised pretraining, a large proportion of the input image patches are masked, while the remaining visual information is processed by the DWMM-enhanced Swin Transformer encoder.

-The encoded latent features are subsequently passed through a lightweight decoder to reconstruct the missing image patches.
+The resulting latent representations are subsequently passed through a lightweight decoder to reconstruct the missing image patches.

-The reconstruction objective encourages the encoder to infer missing visual information from the surrounding context and learn meaningful representations of local facial structures and subtle appearance variations.
+The reconstruction objective is calculated over the masked regions, encouraging the model to infer missing visual information from the surrounding context.

-This process provides an effective self-supervised initialization for downstream fatigue recognition tasks.
+Through this process, the encoder learns meaningful representations of local facial structures, contextual information, and subtle appearance variations that can be transferred to downstream fatigue recognition tasks.

 ---

 ## 🔗 Contrastive Self-Supervised Learning

-Contrastive self-supervised learning is introduced to further improve the discriminative capability and consistency of the learned representations.
+Contrastive self-supervised learning is incorporated into the overall framework to improve the consistency and discriminative capability of the learned representations.

-Different augmented views of the same sample are treated as semantically related representations.
-Their features are projected into a contrastive feature space and optimized to maintain representation consistency, while representations from different samples provide discriminative information.
+Different augmented views of the same sample are mapped into a shared feature space, where representations corresponding to the same sample are encouraged to maintain semantic consistency while preserving discrimination between different samples.

 The contrastive learning process mainly involves:

 - Contrastive feature projection
-- Representation mapping between different augmented views
+- Online and momentum feature mapping
 - Feature normalization
 - Positive and negative similarity computation
 - Contrastive loss optimization

-By combining reconstruction-oriented representation learning with contrastive learning, the framework can exploit unlabeled facial images more effectively and reduce dependence on manually annotated fatigue data.
+By combining reconstruction-oriented representation learning with contrastive learning, the overall framework can make more effective use of unlabeled facial images and reduce dependence on manually annotated fatigue data.

 ---